 Essential Action 1.
-Clinically focused and empowered
+Clinically focused and empowered management

 A clear site-management process should be in place with robust communication lines across all services.
 Responsibility and accountability should be agreed across the NHS board seven days a week, with an appropriate site director appointed to support medical and nursing chiefs and duty managers in all services.
 This is crucial to ensuring central oversight of safety and flow on a day-to-day basis and supporting effective performance and management.

 Escalation plans must give managers and clinicians explicit local guidance on the sequence of priorities to be addressed during times of capacity stress.
 It is essential that managerial and clinical teams in all services have a full understanding of, and are in agreement with, defined site responsibilities and can demonstrate awareness of, and be accountable for, actions required for standardised processes and escalation.
 These must be agreed and accepted by all clinical and managerial leads, and monitoring processes must be in place to ensure they are followed as routine.

 Robust communication processes across a whole hospital site should include morning hospital-safety huddles, focusing on the day's activity and current status, and afternoon huddles, looking at prediction of capacity and demand for the next day across sector, site, department and also at ward level and robust actions put in place to improve predicted position where necessary.
 Such processes help inform standard operating procedures and escalation.

 Essential Action 2.
 Capacity and patient flow

 It is crucial to consider optimal patient pathways and ensure beds are available in the correct area at the correct time of day.
 Boards will examine their current systems, site by site, to see whether capacity in admission/assessment areas and specialist wards matches demand.
 This process should be based on historic site-specific data by time of day and day of the week.
 It should allow for surges in activity affecting EDs and acute assessment areas.